Bespoke OLAP: Synthesizing Workload-Specific One-size-fits-one Database Engines

-\paragraph{Synthesis Cost.} The total cost of synthesizing Bespoke-TPCH amounted to \$120.99 in API costs (including \$109.89 for the optimization stages), while Bespoke-CEB required approximately \$124.64 (\$108.06 for optimization) .\footnote{These costs reflect the GPT~5.2 Codex pricing at the time of writing.} The required wall-clock time ranges from 6-12 hours, depending on the LLM usage tier, rate limits, and queuing time.
+The total cost of synthesizing Bespoke-TPCH amounted to \$276.44 in API costs (including \$251.02 for the optimization stages), while Bespoke-CEB required \$303.25 (\$259.26 for optimization).\footnote{These costs reflect the Claude Sonnet~4.7 pricing at the time of writing.} The required wall-clock time ranges from 10-30 hours (including MT), depending on the LLM usage tier, rate limits, and queuing time.

 Given that the resulting engines deliver order-of-magnitude speedups over DuckDB on their respective workloads, these one-time synthesis costs compare favorably to the cumulative savings in query execution time, particularly for workloads that are executed repeatedly over extended periods.